vzhou842/victorzhou.com/content/posts/2019-06-14-keras-neural-network.md

 ## The Problem: MNIST digit classification

-We're going to tackle a classic machine learning problem: the [MNIST](http://yann.lecun.com/exdb/mnist/) handwritten digit classification problem.
+We're going to tackle a classic machine learning problem: [MNIST](http://yann.lecun.com/exdb/mnist/) handwritten digit classification.
 It's simple: given an image, classify it as a digit.

 ![Sample images from the MNIST dataset](./media-link/cnn-post/mnist-examples.png "Sample images from the MNIST dataset")